jeffmendoza/container-analysis-demo/README.md

-The webhook uses [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials) to authenticate with Container Registry and Analysis.
-Therefore it must run on a Google Kubernetes Engine cluster with the approprate scopes (instructions below).
+The webhook uses [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials) to authenticate with Container Registry and Analysis, therefore it must run on a Google Kubernetes Engine cluster with the approprate scopes (instructions below).
 To run the demo off of Google Cloud Platform, a service account must be used to access Container Registry and Analysis.
 See: